Download the GNU Unifont Sources and Utilities

 I completed that software in short order, but then realized that if the glyphs were represented as bitmaps, they could be edited in a graphics editor.
 As a result, characters could be edited and viewed with the same aspect ratio that they'd have on final display.
 What better way to edit them than at the correct aspect ratio from the beginning?

-The resulting software displays a full 32-bit Unicode value (leading zeroes and all) to be displayed on a page, even though GNU Unifont only supports Plane 0, the BMP, and even though Unicode itself only specifies values up to U+10FFFF.
+The resulting software displays a full 32-bit Unicode value (leading zeroes and all) to be displayed on a page, even though Unifont at the time only supported Plane 0, the BMP, and even though Unicode itself only specifies values up to U+10FFFF.
 The upper two byte values are printed in the upper left-hand corner, as "U+nnnn".
 Characters on a page are arranged in a 16 by 16 grid (256 characters per page).
 Notches in the grid denote vertical and horizontal centers, and vertical and horizontal boundaries for 8 pixel wide and 16 pixel wide characters.

 For example, the distance from the left-most notch in a grid square to the right-most notch in a grid square is 16 pixels, and the distance from the top-most notch in a grid square to the bottom-most notch in a grid square is also 16 pixels.
 The grid lines themselves are on a 32 by 32 pixel grid, providing some whitespace for clarity.
 Any graphics editor providing 400 times or 800 times magnification should suffice for easy editing of these bitmaps.
 I made about half of my pixel edits at 400x magnification, and the other half at 800x magnification.